Your Impact in North Perth

 Urgent Needs Fund

 The Urgent Needs Fund is designed to support local residents in a time of crisis with funds for essentials such as rent, groceries, car repairs, medication and child care.
-United Way is also working for long-term change, lifting people beyond poverty while still ensuring their immediate, basic needs are met:
+United Way is also working for long-term change, lifting people beyond poverty while still ensuring their immediate, basic needs are met if something like this were to happen:

-“All my life I’ve dealt with chronic illness and thanks to the added stress of COVID-19, I kept getting worse.
-It got so bad my doctor told me I needed to stop my job and try to get healthy again.
+“All my life I’ve dealt with chronic illness and it finally got so bad my doctor told me I needed to stop my job and try to get healthy again.

 “My husband kept working, but it’s tough on our family coping with the pandemic and having only one income.
 Our budget got tighter each month and our savings quickly disappeared.
 Then our daughter got sick and needed medication that wasn’t covered by my husband’s employer.
 With bills coming due, we didn’t know where to turn.